A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 Are fun!

-Continuing our exploration of the Linh Ẩn Temple we walked across the raised path towards the enormous statue.
-Inside a small doorway to the side, we removed our shoes and began to climb stairs that run all the way up the inside of the seventy one metre statue.
-After each set of stairs, on every floor, was a shrine with colourful wall paintings, statues and a matted area for meditation and prayer.
+Continuing our exploration of the Linh Ẩn Temple we walked across the raised path towards the enormous Guan Yin statue.
+Inside a small doorway to the side we removed our shoes and began to climb stairs that run all the way up the inside of the seventy one metre statue.
+After each set of stairs, on every floor, were shrines with colourful wall paintings, statues and a matted area for meditation and prayer.
 Around the walls small windows gave an increasingly amazing view of the surrounding hills and countryside.
 At the very top was an especially grand shrine.
 The view through the (tiny) windows was amazing, stretching off over the town and surrounding countryside.

 A view of Elephant falls from the top of the Guan Yin Statue at Linh An Temple.